drata-compliance-as-code/terrafail/README.md

 ## Documentation

 > [!NOTE]
-> Documentation is currently only available to Drata customers.
-To view our docs you will need to be acting as an authenticated user.
+> Documentation is available to all Drata users.

-To learn more about the IaC misconfigurations and vulnerabilities Compliance as Code tests are validating, take a trip to our [documentation](https://docs.drata.com/docs) and read all about it.
-Here you will find an intro to Compliance as Code, more information regarding our support, and details about relevant controls and frameworks to tie it all together.
+To learn more about the IaC misconfigurations and vulnerabilities Compliance as Code tests are validating, and how this impacts your compliance posture, [request a demo] (https://drata.com/demo).

 To view documentation specific to a given finding, follow the documentation link in the UI, here's an example for encryption at rest:
 ![GitHubCodeConnection](readme/result_documentation.png)